Set up DNS forwarding with dnsmasq

 sudo systemctl reload NetworkManager

-Note: if you want to revert to systemd-resolved
+Note: if you want to revert to systemd-resolved,

-points to /run/systemd/resolve/stub-resolv.conf
+/etc/resolv.conf points to /run/systemd/resolve/stub-resolv.conf

 by default.

-Edit configuration file /etc/NetworkManager/dnsmasq.d/dnsmasq.conf
+Edit configuration file /etc/NetworkManager/dnsmasq.d/dnsmasq.conf and replace the

 existing configuration with the following content: